 If you ever get in a situation where you lose your Android device and you no longer have access to any of these things mentioned above, then I won’t say don’t worry.
 You should be worried but I can ease you a little bit.
 This little technique will show you how to recover your lost IMEI, and with the help of IMEI you could block your device and you could also get your smartphone back (if the cops actually took the case seriously).

-First I want to clear that we are talking only about Android phones here, not other smartphones.
+First I want to clarify that we are talking only about Android phones here, not other smartphones.
 So how do you do it?
-Well, as a user of Android device, you must have known that it needs a Google account to sign in to Google services and without it you cannot download anything from the Play Store.
+Well, as a user of Android device, you must have known that it needs a Google account to sign in to Google services and without it, you cannot download anything from the Play Store.
 We will be using the Google Dashboard for getting back your IMEI.
 Google dashboard stores the data associated with your Google Account

 - This is IMPORTANT!
 Sign in with the same Google account that you had put in your lost Android device.